Fear Files

-Fear Files is an Indian horror anthology television series which aired from 30 June 2012 to 10 February 2019 on Zee TV.
+Fear Files is an Indian Hindi-language horror anthology television series which aired from 30 June 2012 to 10 February 2019 on Zee TV.
+It was produced by Contiloe Pictures, Essel Vision Productions, Bodhi Tree Multimedia, Dreamzz Images, BBC India, and Shri Jagganaath Entertainment.

-Sypnosis

-Fear Files uncovers the truth behind some of the most compelling, mystifying and seemingly unexplainable images that have occurred in different places in India.
-It is a show focused on the realm of the supernatural, paranormal and mysterious events that sometimes take place in our lives.
+The show uncovers the truth behind some of the most compelling, and seemingly mystifying images that have occurred in different parts of India.
 This gripping, filmic and high-octane drama-documentary series brings to life the real stories of people who have lived through paranormal experiences that defy explanation.
-The show introduces paranormal experts who are incredibly gifted in their fields of expertise, and see what no one else can.
-Their methods and findings are revealed as a compelling conclusion of each episode - which gel into one undeniable and often terrifying conclusion.